vandi37/Calculator/README.md

 - Is something like `5`, `-10` and so on an expression

     > Yes!
 It is because My as tree node can be a binary expression or a number, so 5 it is just a tree with one node.

+- Why i haven't used docker-compose?

+	> Because i think running 1-3 terminals isn't a problem
+	>
+	> I don't have a database or something. my env